nicolasb183/electricity_pillory/README.md

 - Afdeling: Optional to add an additional tag - e.g. "Production"/"Consumption" or "IT Department"/"Accounting"

 ### Add a metering point to Eloverblik
 Before you can access the data from Eloverblik you need to make sure that you added your metering points to portal.
-In order to do so read the following from Energinet.
+In order to do so read the following guide from Energinet.

 [Read the guide](https://energinet.dk/-/media/1C8ECDF4A59C4568A5C05798E4D2B5BD.pdf)
 ### Get a token